 - Confidential Evaluative Letters (with access permissions form attached to each)

-- Statement of Procedures for Selecting Reviewers & background profiles of reviewers.
+- Statement of Procedures for Selecting Reviewers and background profiles of reviewers.
 See checklist for details.

 - IMPORTANT NOTE: PLEASE run text recognition on the dossier after it is fully assembled and the digital copy has been made.
 Some scanners save the pdf as an image.
 Text recognition should be run after the scan is in it's final iteration after the Dean’s letter is inserted (presumably during the bookmarking process).
 As we are now moving to digital archiving in our Institutional Repository, the full dossier must be OCR compliant.

 - DO NOT include full cv's for the external reviewers--a short bio is sufficient.
-Excessively large CVs make dossier handling and mailing prohibitive.
-If it is your department’s or unit’s practice to require full cv’s, you may submit them with the digital supplementals into a single pdf file rather than individual pdf’s of each reviewer.
+Excessively large evaluator CVs are discouraged.
+A short bibliography of each outside evaluator establishing the evaluator’s scholarly reputation is acceptable if available.
+If it is your department’s or unit’s practice to require full cv’s, you may submit them as digital supplementals into a separate but single pdf file rather than individual pdf’s of each reviewer.

 Final ePTF's should not be **submitted** until you receive the President's letter of approval for the appointment (sent to the candidate, copied to the Dean and copied to each decanal unit's assigned PRB associate), at which time they must be forwarded to Diane Stolarski for processing and signatures at the Provost's and President's level.
 A copy of the President's letter must be attached with your ePTF request-for-approval submission.